winstonjs/winston/docs/transports.md

 * __cappedMax:__ Size of logs capped collection in number of documents.
 * __tryReconnect:__ Will try to reconnect to the database in case of fail during initialization.
 Works only if __db__ is a string.
 Defaults to false.
-* __decolorize:__ Will remove color attributes from the log entry message, defaults to false.
 * __expireAfterSeconds:__ Seconds before the entry is removed.
 Works only if __capped__ is not set.

 *Metadata:* Logged as a native JSON object in 'meta' property.